-- 28. When offering a place, the University ensures that a prospective student understands: - a. the obligations involved in taking up their place; - b. the availability of further advice and guidance before joining the University; - c. how to enroll. - 29.
-All Admissions Offers are accompanied by: - a. a student contract to be signed and returned on take up of offer; - a telephone number and an e-mail address for a named enquiry contact in Admissions; - c. details of how to progress the application, including verification of qualifications and other documentation and, if the offer is conditional, details of what to do if conditions are not fully met; - d. details of how to obtain further information to aid decision making, including open and visit days, telephone support from current students, Faculty and Admissions staff; - e. a link to the University website through which the prospective student is advised to access the following academic information: - I. academic regulations and policies including relevant award regulations; - II. academic integrity and student conduct policies; - III. programme specification and course descriptors; - IV. details of fees, housing and financial support information, including scholarships; - f.
-An orientation timetable is emailed to applicants who that have accepted their study offer by Student Affairs prior to enrolment.
+- 26. When offering a place, the University ensures that a prospective student understands: - a. the obligations involved in taking up their place; - b. the availability of further advice and guidance before joining the University; - c. how to enrol. - 27.
+All Admissions Offers are accompanied by:

+- a. a student contract to be signed and returned on take up of offer; - b. a telephone number and an e-mail address for a named enquiry contact in Admissions; - details of how to progress the application, including verification of qualifications and other documentation and, if the offer is conditional, details of what to do if conditions are not fully met; - d. details of how to obtain further information to aid decision making, including open and visit days, telephone support from current students, Faculty and Admissions staff; - e. academic regulations and policies including relevant award regulations; - f. academic integrity and student conduct policies; - g. programme specification and course descriptors; - h. details of fees, housing and financial support information, including scholarships; an orientation timetable is shared with applicants who that have accepted their study offer by Student Affairs prior to enrolment.